Why Am I Not Losing Weight?

 You aren’t building muscle.
-You don’t have to be a weight lifter to build muscle.
+You don’t have to be a weightlifter to build muscle.
 For your body to continue burning calories, you need to build strength and muscle as well.
 Adding just a few short routines each week focused less on cardio and more on muscle strength can really help boost your metabolism up to the next level.
-5 pound weights are under $5 each at most Walmart locations.
+5-pound weights are under $5 each at most Walmart locations.
 For under $10 you can invest in weights that will help you as a beginner.
-Simple bicep curls, tricep curls, and things like calf lifts or squats and lunges can help build your arms and legs.
+Simple bicep curls, triceps curls, and things like calf lifts or squats and lunges can help build your arms and legs.
 Crunches and other abdominal workouts can help build core strength.
-You don’t have to lift a lot, or do a lot to make a difference.
-Even one or two 30 minute weight and strength training routines each week will make a huge difference.
+You don’t have to lift a lot or do a lot to make a difference.
+Even one or two 30-minute weight and strength training routines each week will make a huge difference.

 For some more help when it comes to exercise in your routine and helping you to lose more weight – check out our other great exercise related articles!